 No Real Life Examples, Please!
 This is a play on a potentially hurtful stereotype, after all.

 - During the American anime industry's infancy, it wasn't uncommon for early anime dubs to assign random minor characters (and Osakans) with highly exaggerated Southern or Texas accents that no-one from either region actually speaks with, and hayseed dialogue to match.
 As such, these characters' dialogue was often localized in keeping with this trope, whether it was true to the spirit of the original Japanese or not.
 This practice has become less common as anime became more popular in English and dubbing has generally become more faithful to the original.

 - This is one of the tropes that fuels the "blue collar comedy" of comedians like Jeff Foxworthy and Larry the Cable Guy, though it's less about making fun of rural people as it is making light of rural stereotypes.
 (And since the comedians in question are rednecks themselves, this allows them to make fun of themselves and their families.)

-- The Arbuckle family from Garfield is a downplayed example; they aren't necessarily any dumber than any of the other characters (certainly not compared to Jon), but they are shown as varying degrees of backwards in accordance with the Rule of Funny.
+- The Arbuckle family is a downplayed example; they aren't necessarily any dumber than any of the other characters (certainly not compared to Jon), but they are shown as varying degrees of backwards in accordance with the Rule of Funny.
 Jon's father and brother are typically shown to be the most backwards (notably, Jon's father was once shown not knowing how to use indoor plumbing) while his mother and grandmother are generally portrayed far more positively.

 - The titular character of the Long Runner comic strip Li'l Abner adheres to the long-standing tradition of hillbilly protagonists with more heart than brains.
 His father Pappy Yokum, however, makes him look pretty sharp by comparison.